 - Julie Collins

 - Nadia Moffatt

 - Tony Finneran

 - Tony Rolfe

-Prior to her current positions, Ms Muller was a Senior Executive in Queensland Health and led the development and implementation of state-wide population based cancer screening services, including BreastScreen Queensland and the Cervical and Bowel Cancer Screening Programs, clinical information systems, state-wide registers and ensuring equitable access to services for people in rural and remote areas, Aboriginal and Torres Strait Islanders, people from diverse cultures and disadvantaged groups.
+Ms Muller held leadership roles in Queensland Health over 25 years for the state-wide public health programs BreastScreen Queensland and the Cervical and Bowel Cancer Screening Programs including the clinical information systems and state based registers.
+A key achievement of these programs was providing equitable access to services for people in rural and remote areas, Aboriginal and Torres Strait Islanders, people from diverse cultures and disadvantaged groups.

-Richard Haley – Member of the Stroke Foundation Consumer Council and Strokesafe Ambassador.
+Member of the Stroke Foundation Consumer Council and Strokesafe Ambassador

 Richard Haley suffered a series of strokes in April 2010 culminating in him being one of the first recipients of a then new procedure (now) called Endovascular Clot Retrieval, a procedure that both saved his life and also allowed him to make a remarkable recovery considering his condition.

 Since his Stroke Richard has become heavily involved with the Stroke Foundation.
 He has attended a number of summits in Canberra to raise the wants and needs of the Stroke Community with our Federal Politicians.
 He is a Strokesafe Ambassador involved with Community Education in Western Australia.
 Richard runs a Stroke Support Group in the Peel Region of WA and is also involved with the Stroke Foundation in Western Australia petitioning the State Government for resources to better support the “Stroke Community” in WA.
 He is also a member of the Australian Stroke Foundation Consumer Council and is deeply committed to advocating on behalf of sufferers of Stroke in Australia.